Calendar icon May 17, 2023

 Cyber liability insurance helps protect you from financial losses due to cyberattacks or data breaches.

-Cybersecurity is a top focus of business leaders for 2023 and should also be a strong consideration for property management leaders.
+Cybersecurity is a top focus of business leaders for 2024 and should also be a strong consideration for property management leaders.
 PMCs handle sensitive personal data from both residents and clients.

 Should your company ever experience a data breach, fraud, or other cybersecurity threats, this insurance will help recoup your losses.

 Every business with employees – whether it’s one or many – needs worker’s compensation insurance.
 Worker’s comp covers the costs of employee injury while at work.
-It also can protect the business from employee injury lawsuits.
+It also can protect business owners from employee injury lawsuits.

 Even sole proprietors may use worker’s comp insurance to cover work injury costs that health insurance might not cover.